PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 Acquisition is probably the easiest metric to define, but what you track will depend on what kind of product you're building.

-For an e-commerce website, overall unique users is an important metric, but this is less important for a B2B product that's interested in user signups to use their product.
+For an e-commerce website, overall unique users is an important metric, but user signups is better for B2B products.

 It may also be prudent to add a quality metric here, too.
-If you have a specific type of user in mind for your product, tracking signups based on an ideal customer profile (ICP) can be important to avoid over optimizing for the wrong kind of new users.
+Tracking signups based on an ideal customer profile (ICP) can be important to avoid over optimizing for the wrong kind of new users.

 ### 2. Activation